Lenders: Their responsibilities to you

 - if your income is likely to be more than your expenses (taking into account a reasonable buffer in case you have unexpected expenses).

 For high cost credit contracts, reasonable enquiries mean the lender must get a credit report and three months of bank statements.
 For other contracts, lenders must get a credit report and assess if there have been any material changes to your circumstances since the date of the last contract.
-There’s a presumption that you’ll not be able to make payments in a high cost credit contract without suffering substantial hardship if you’ve failed to make a payment (“been in default”) on a previous credit contract in the last 90 days.
+If youโve failed to make a payment (โbeen in defaultโ) on another credit contract in the last 90 days, thereโs a presumption that you wonโt be able to make payments in a high cost credit contract, without suffering substantial hardship

 Case Study: Lucky Lenders breach lender responsibilities